Malaysian hip-hop: History

 Malaysian hip hop music started in the late 1980s and early 1990s with rap groups such as KRU, 4U2C, NICO (later Nico G), Naughtius Maximus, and HQA.
 Their so-called "rap music" was not accepted by the mainstream media which was dominated by government-owned stations; 4U2C gathered a cult following despite this while other acts had to change to a more pop-ish sound.
 In 1991, local rapper HQA released the classic album Baguvix.
-At around the same time, another group called Krash Kozz was the only group to introduce the new jack swing hip hop sound to Malaysian listeners, but they disbanded after their third album, New Jack The Street Beat was released.
+At around the same time, another group called Krash Kozz was the only group to introduce the new jack swing hip hop sound to Malaysian listeners, but they disbanded after their third album, New Jack the Street Beat was released.

 Nico G produced Malaysia's first fully Malay-language fully rap album in 1993.
-KRU's albums Canggih (1992, mixed with pop) and Rekrued (1993) were heavily influenced by contemporaries MC Hammer and Vanilla Ice.
+KRU's albums Canggih (1992, mixed with pop) and reKRUed (1993) were heavily influenced by contemporaries MC Hammer and Vanilla Ice.

 Malaysian 1990s were trying times, when the pioneers of the local hip hop scene were trying hard to break the monotony of rock music, love ballads and pop sounds, which are staples in the Malaysian music scene, with the fans of these genres refusing to accept this new form of music.
 However, the younger generation, especially those in the urban areas, were more curious and receptive; they were more positively in-tuned to receive this new culture that was creating waves across the globe, which was further expedited and cemented by the introduction of records from American hip hop artists like the N.W.A, Brand Nubian, Gang Starr, Cypress Hill, and many others.

 In 1994, Naughtius Maximus, Malaysia's first genuine hip hop collective, was formed by the merger of four hip hop groups - Whyness, Deceased, Reffugeez and Under Pressure.
 A year later, they release their only self-titled album which was touted as Malaysia's first genuine hip hop album.
 However, not long after its release, Malaysian public broadcaster Radio Televisyen Malaysia (RTM) banned 9 of the album's 13 tracks because it is too "westernized".
 As a result, Naughtius Maximus disbanded in 1996 with some of its members left to pursue their studies and concentrated on their own careers.
-The group later reformed with only Mista Rem, Spit and Jungle Jerry as the remaining members.
+The group later reformed with only Mista Rem, Spit and Jungle Jerry as the remaining members but disbanded again in 2000.